nikitaswe/Matrix-Class/README.md

-# Matrix-Class
+# Matrix Class

-Matrix Class project for Udacity Intro to Self-Driving Cars Nanodegree
+Project **Implement a Matrix Class** of Udacity Intro to Self-Driving Cars Nanodegree

+## Description

+In this project I implemented a Matrix class in Python.
+Specifically, the following methods:

+- determinant
+- trace
+- inverse
+- transpose
+- add
+- sub
+- mul